eryxcoop/eryxcoop.github.io/_posts/2024-11-27-Parallel-Programming-with-CUDA-Parallel-programs-optimized-for-GPU.md

 There are several types of memory in the GPU.
 - Global memory.
-  - Common memory available in the GPU.
+  - It is the common memory available in the GPU.
-  - Must be allocated.
+  - It must be allocated.
-  - Commonly known as VRAM.
+  - It is commonly known as VRAM.
-  - Can only be accessed from methods running in the GPU.
+  - It can only be accessed from methods running in the GPU.
   - Its addresses are only valid for the GPU.

 <p style="text-align: center">